People of Allen County, Indiana

 Fewdle Lords

-Fischer, Jenna
+Fischer, Regina Jenna

 Born March 7, 1974 in Fort Wayne, Indiana, and raised in St. Louis, Missouri.
 Her mother, Anne (Miller), is a history teacher; and her father, James E. "Jim" Fischer, is an engineer.
 She has one younger sister, Emily, a third grade teacher.
 She first performed at the age of six, when she participated in an acting workshop taught by her mother at Henry School in St. Louis, a workshop also attended by actor Sean Gunn, with whom she grew up.
 Stars in the Office TV show as Pam Beesley for which she received an Emmy nomination.
-See Jenna Fischer on Wikipedia, The Free Encyclopedia.
-See photo on Five Fort Wayne Actresses Who Made it on the Big Screen by the The News-Sentinel newspaper now archived on the Internet Archive Wayback Machine.
+From Jenna Fischer on Wikipedia, The Free Encyclopedia.

 October 8, 2015 post by Visit Fort Wayne on Facebook: